-The language your potential customers use while searching for content online can consist of many industry-specific terms and jargon.
-If you skip this step you might create great content but fail to connect with your buyers online.
+The language your potential customers use while searching for content online can comprise many industry-specific terms and jargon.
+If you skip this step, you might create great content but cannot connect with your buyers online.
 Keyword research is the process in which you research for different terms which your consumers are likely to search online to find your content.
-You can do that using various keyword research tools like MOZ, SemRush, Google Keyword Planner etc. The idea is to look for keywords with maximum search volume and minimum competition so that you can easily rank for them and get noticed.
+You can do that using various keyword research tools like MOZ, SemRush, Google Keyword Planner, etc. The idea is to look for keywords with maximum search volume and minimum competition so that you can easily rank for them and get noticed.

 Need assistance with Keyword Research?
 Feel free to connect.

 Once you are done with the keyword research, your next step is to select the right marketing channels to distribute your content.
 Your choice of marketing channel should depend upon your budget, type of content and the best way to reach your target customers.
 Depending upon your target audience, narrow down your focus to key channels and frame content accordingly.
 Here is an example of choosing the right marketing channels for a company: